 - An eye exam to look for changes in the back part of your eye

 - Endoscopy—A lighted scope is used to look inside the colon and rectum.
 Tissue samples are taken at this time and tested for cancer.

 FAP is treated with surgery.
-Since FAP causes so many polyps, they cannot be removed individually.
-Therefore, the goal of surgery is to remove the portion of the intestine that contains the cancerous or precancerous polyps.
-The surgical procedure used depends on the length of intestine involved.
+Since FAP causes so many polyps, they can’t be removed one by one.
+The goal of surgery is to remove the part of the colon that contains them.
+The type depends on how much of the colon has polyps.

 The 3 main surgical treatments are:

 - Colectomy with ileorectal anastomosis (IRA) —The colon is taken out.
 The last part of the small intestine is connected to the rectum.
 Bowel use will stay.